FreyaLitto/O-RestArt/README.md

 <h1>O-RestArt Gallery Website</h1>
-<p> O-RestArt Gallery website is designed to be responsive website allowing visitors to view on a range of devices.
-It allows visitors to see the art gallery of a talented artist Oresta Kinash, who creates beautiful oil and acrylic paintings.
+ O-RestArt Gallery website is virtual art gallery.
+It allows visitors to see beautiful oil and acrylic paintings created by talented artist Oresta Kinash on various devices - big screens and monitors, laptops, tablets and personal cell phones.
+The name of the artist -Oresta is also embeded in the title and logo of this web page.
+The main goal of it is to present art in classical, sophisticated way, mainly to catch the eye on every single painting and provide positive esthetic effect.

 ![Title](assets/images/decor/multiple-device-mockup.png)